 The exact methods for frothing milk vary slightly based on the drink, but this technique includes the basics for this style of texturized milk.

-- Cold milk (Slightly more than you want to add to your drink.)
+- 1/2 cup cold milk (slightly more than you want to add to your drink)

 - Pour fresh, cold milk into a small metal pitcher.